Mrkingggg/HelloApp/README.md

 to end.

 ## 2. Combine frontend with backend app.py related to project2 ( For Add User Function )
+### Within /backend and /frontend

 ### Module Add-User with React and Flask_Restful: